Rudyard Kipling: Return to India

-Near the end of his schooling, it was decided that Kipling did not have the academic ability to get into Oxford University on a scholarship.
-His parents lacked the wherewithal to finance him, and so Kipling's father obtained a job for him in Lahore, where the father served as Principal of the Mayo College of Art and Curator of the Lahore Museum.
-Kipling was to be assistant editor of a local newspaper, the Civil and Military Gazette.
+Near the end of Kipling's schooling, it was decided that he did not have the academic ability to get into Oxford University on a scholarship.
+His parents lacked the wherewithal to send him there, so his father, who was Principal of the Mayo College of Art and Curator of the Lahore Museum, obtained a job for him in Lahore as assistant editor of a local newspaper, the Civil and Military Gazette.

 He sailed for India on 20 September 1882 and arrived in Bombay on 18 October.
 He described the moment years later: "So, at sixteen years and nine months, but looking four or five years older, and adorned with real whiskers which the scandalised Mother abolished within one hour of beholding, I found myself at Bombay where I was born, moving among sights and smells that made me deliver in the vernacular sentences whose meaning I knew not.
 Other Indian-born boys have told me how the same thing happened to them."
 This arrival changed Kipling, as he explains: "There were yet three or four days' rail to Lahore, where my people lived.
 After these, my English years fell away, nor ever, I think, came back in full strength."